- Degree Requirements

 - 3 credits (1 course) as a free elective

-- 3 credits (1 course) in an internship (note: 2 units of the experiential component may be waived - see "internship" details on this page)
+- 1 or 3 credits (1 course) in an internship (note: 2 credits of the experiential component may be waived - see "internship" details on this page)

 In addition to the credit requirements outlined above, students are also required to prepare a portfolio of their professional work and present it to a faculty committee for their review and approval (note: see the "portfolio" information on this page).